Comprehensive Guide to Data-Intensive eCommerce Migrations on Shopify Plus for Sustainable Growth

 -

-Casual Basement: After a platform migration and full redesign, the client saw faster site speeds, improved stability, and an increase in conversion rates.
+Casual Basement: Following a platform migration and redesign, site speed improved, stability increased, and conversion rates rose.

 -